Satyamyaduvanshi/ShipIt/README.md

 # ShipIt 🚀

 > Your AI-powered DevOps assistant.
 From code to cloud, instantly.

 ## Problem Statement

 Deploying modern web applications involves numerous complex steps, from provisioning servers and configuring networks to installing dependencies and setting up web servers.
 This DevOps overhead is time-consuming, error-prone, and a significant distraction for developers who just want to ship their code.

+Deploying modern web applications involves numerous complex steps, from provisioning servers and configuring networks to installing dependencies and setting up web servers.
+This DevOps overhead is time-consuming, error-prone, and a significant distraction for developers who just want to ship their code.

 ## Features

+**ShipIt** is an agentic AI platform designed to automate the entire deployment lifecycle, from simple static sites to complex, multi-service applications.

+* **User Accounts & History:** Register and log in to manage your deployments and view your project history.
+* **Automated AWS Provisioning:** Intelligently creates and configures EC2 instances on AWS, including necessary security groups and networking.
+* **Multi-Instance Deployments:** Analyzes complex repositories and can provision separate EC2 instances for frontend and backend services.
+* **Multi-Stack Intelligence:** Automatically analyzes a repository to detect the tech stack (Node.js, Python, etc.) and applies the correct deployment procedure.
+* **Resilient Self-Correction:** The core of ShipIt.
+The agent can diagnose and recover from common deployment errors without human intervention.
+* **Live Deployment Logs:** Watch the entire deployment process in real-time through a live log streamed directly to your browser.
+* **CI/CD Pipeline Generation:** After a successful deployment, the agent can commit a GitHub Actions workflow file back to your repository to enable continuous deployment on future code pushes.

 **ShipIt** is an agentic AI platform designed to automate the entire deployment lifecycle, from simple static sites to complex, multi-service applications.